Heared

 ★ "Heared" is especially tied to older Appalachian speech patterns and oral storytelling.
 It signals a hand-me-down story, like "they say" or "I heard it from so-and-so," and shows up in many folk tales and WPA oral histories. ★

 "Heared" reflects an older English past tense pattern and analogical formation, reinforced by Scots-Irish dialect brought to Appalachia.
-Recorded in Appalachian dialect studies since the 19th century and listed in the Dictionary of American Regional English.
+It’s been recorded in Appalachian dialect studies since the 19th century.

 Still heard in rural and older Southern/Appalachian speech, though less common among younger speakers.
 Recognized as folksy or old-fashioned when used in writing.